LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 --percentages: Percentage of features to retain after filtering.

-### Section 2.2: Visualization of feature selection effect before and after optimization
+### Section 3.2: Visualize feature selection effect

 In this section, user can perform binary and multi-class PCA analysis on the optimized features.
 The breast cancer genome-wide dataset was used as an example to compare the results of PCA before and after the application of feature selection.

 First, load the filtered features and process the data.
-Files in the directory `/Feature_Processing_and_Selection/Feature_Selection` will be used.
+Files in the directory `/ouput_directory/Feature_Processing_and_Selection/Feature_Selection` will be used.

 ```python
 import os